-WE WANT TO PLANT THE CITY’S MOST JOYFUL CHURCH:
+WE WANT TO BE THE CITY’S MOST JOYFUL CHURCH

 In the Bible, God both describes and demands his people to be marked by gospel-centered joy.
 Deuteronomy is a stunning example of God describing his people by their joy: “Happy are you, O Israel!
 Who is like you, a people saved by the LORD.”
 Philippians is a remarkable example of God demanding his people to experience joy in Him: “Rejoice in the Lord always; again I will say, rejoice.”
 It’s not the type of joy that is undirected and aimless.
 That’s naïve joy.
 Neither is it the type of joy that can be robbed by difficult circumstances.
 That’s circumstantial joy.
 And it’s definitely not the type of joy that is acquired through material satisfaction.
 That’s superficial joy.
 The type of joy we want Frontier Church to be marked by is a joy in who Jesus is and what he’s done for us.
 We’ll never be the biggest church in the city.
 We’ll never be the smartest church in the city.
 But we do pray for Frontier Church to be the most joyful church in the city!